|2014 Season (CBSSports.com)||605.00||36.00||.245||103.00||91.00||4.00|

 |Mark Trumbo homers twice vs. Rockies Sunday |

 |by R.J.
 White | CBSSports.com|

-(8/10/14) Diamondbacks first baseman Mark Trumbo went 2 for 5 with a home run and four RBI in his team's 14-4 win over the Rockies Saturday.
+(9/21/14) Diamondbacks first baseman Mark Trumbo went 2 for 4 with two home runs and three RBI in his team's 8-3 loss to the Rockies Sunday.

 |Coming into 2013, the big question surrounding Mark Trumbo was whether his .227 batting average in the second half last year was a consequence of a nagging back issue or a long overdue regression to the mean.
 After a year in which his batting average, slugging percentage and OPS all declined -- even with an increase in homers -- safe to say the verdict is in.
 Trumbo is probably the best representation of the all-or-nothing slugger in the game today (apologies to Pedro Alvarez), and his move to Arizona isn't likely to change that.
 At a time when only 12-15 major-leaguers are likely to hit 30 homers in a given year, he's done it twice in a row, but thanks to some horrendous plate discipline, his .234 batting average ranked 129th among the 140 qualifying hitters last season, and his .294 on-base percentage ranked 132nd.
 The home runs are worth enough on their own for you to draft him in the early-to-middle rounds and start him every week, whether at first base or the outfield, but he's most definitely an imperfect player.
 You'll need to figure out some way to compensate for his batting average in Rotisserie leagues.